psu13/mutable-hakyll/posts/old-and-new.md

 But, this is in fact never true.
 Or rather it's only true if you decide that you can ignore the details of each unique situation when you go in and start bashing your solution hammer.
 In software this is the one thing you cannot do, because the whole world is in the details.
-As we all know from reading our Fred Brooks, the complexity of software is _essential_, not incidental.
+As we all know from reading our Fred Brooks, the complicated details of software are _essential_, not incidental.
 You can't just abstract them away without losing the ability to solve part of the problem.